Department of Computer Science

 Athens, GA 30602-7404

 My research interests are in Computer and Network Security and in Machine Learning/Data Mining techniques for efficient mining an modeling of very large datasets of network and system information.
-In particular, I am currently focusing on Malware/Botnet modeling and detection at the network level.
-I received a 2012 NSF CAREER award on a project titled "Automatic Learning of Adaptive Network-Centric Malware Detection Models."
+Currently, my main focus is on network-centric malware defenses, web security, telephony security, and forensic analysis.
+In 2012, I received an NSF CAREER award on a project titled "Automatic Learning of Adaptive Network-Centric Malware Detection Models."
 Here you can find a list of my publications.

 For Prospective Students: I'm always looking for motivated students with a strong background in computer networks and systems and/or machine learning/data mining.
 If you are a UGA student interested in doing quality research in computer and network security, please contact me.
 If you are not a UGA student, I encourage you to apply.